jongreene/acorns-rover/README.md

 Customization
 ---
 This project is open source, so customization is absoultely possible and encouraged.
-The easiest place to start is by creating some custom commands.
+The easiest place to start is by creating some custom commands and calling them over UART.
 You'll find that it's surprisingly easy to add new functionality, once you have your development environment configured.
 ##### Creating commands
 > Through the use of a highly modularized C/C++ framework, defining new callable functions takes little to no understanding of the underlying services.
 New routines can be implemented in just a few steps, making driver development fast and simple.
 While this rover is very capable, the underlying framework that drives it is the true bread and butter of this project.